 Inspired by haute couture, art history, and LEGO®, San Francisco designer EMIKO OYE creates colorful, bold jewelry from conceptual art statements to urban ready-to-wear.
 Utilizing LEGO® and semi-precious materials, her jewelry universally tugs on the nostalgic heartstrings, and artfully interweaves memories into conversation-sparking adornment.
 In working with recycled media, emiko discovered similarities in both LEGO® and jewelry: hands-on-story-telling capabilities, increased value with vintage, dedicated collectors, generational status as family heirloom.

-Her work has been shown in more than 80 exhibitions across the United States and internationally, published in American Craft, Metalsmith, Jewelry Artist, Smithsonian, Readymade, Ornament, Lark Books, On Jewellery, Humor in Craft, and is in the permanent collections of the Los Angeles County Museum of Art and Museum of Contemporary Craft.
+Her work has been shown in more than 80 exhibitions across the United States and internationally, published in the Associated Press, American Craft, Metalsmith, Modern Magazine, Marie Claire, Jewelry Artist, Smithsonian, Ornament, Lark Books, On Jewellery, Humor in Craft, and is in the permanent collection of the Los Angeles County Museum of Art Lois Boardman Collection.
 She regularly lectures on her work and professional practices for conferences, art organizations and schools.

 Catch a glimpse of how emiko sees the world and what inspires her latest designs on Instagram.